 According to Neuroreport, mindfulness facilitates the thickness of the prefrontal cortex.
 Studies show that the greater the thickness of the prefrontal cortex, the greater its ability to control cravings.
 For instance, an interpersonal mindfulness program embedded in a psychiatric nursing practicum was found effective.
 In DBT, mindfulness has a number of important tenets, including the following:

 When you’re being mindful, you want to practice carefully observing your surroundings in a completely nonjudgmental way.
 You could practice by looking at a rock and noticing its ridges, its shape, and its color.

 Next, practice being grateful for the things you observe around you.
 Notice how the chair you’re sitting in holds you up, how the ground provides a path for you to walk.
 Notice how electricity provides light for you to see.
 Notice the miraculousness of existence itself.

 As you observe the world around you, allow thoughts to pass through you like clouds on a sunny day.
 This builds your ability to compartmentalize and just “be with” your thoughts rather than being ruled by them.

 Next, engage in a sensory analysis of the world around you.
 You started with sight.
 Now, continue with sound, smell, and taste.
 Allow yourself to wonder what you’re experiencing.

 As urges come, don’t fight them, but rather examine them.
 View them as boats on a river passing by or train cars on a track.
 You want to view these urges and identify them, but you don’t want to jump on them.
-Alternatively, view them as packages on a conveyor belt passing you by and boxed to be opened later.
+Alternatively, view them as packages on a conveyor belt passing you by and a box to be opened later.